KKUS

+KKUS (104.1 FM, "The Ranch") is a radio station licensed to Tyler, Texas, United States.
+Owned by Connoisseur Media, it carries a classic country format, with studios in downtown Tyler and transmitter sited in Hideaway.
+In addition to a standard analog transmission, KKUS is relayed over low-power FM translator K279CI (103.7 FM) and the second HD subchannel of KYKX.

 History

 December 7, 1989, 104.1 signed on the air as KGKB Tyler.
 The original licensee of 104.1 was radio executive Rick Reynolds.
 On April 16, 1990, the station changed its call sign to KTMJ and switched to a "Magic" format.
 October 1, 1992, 104.1 changed to the current KKUS, and became "US 104" playing top-40 country, in an effort to compete with KNUE and KYKX.
 In 1998, KKUS was sold to Sun Group of Dallas, which in turn became Sunburst.
 In 2000, KKUS along with KYKX, KFRO, and KFRO-FM was sold to Waller Media of Jacksonville.
 Dudley Waller and Rick Guest (former GM of Waller Broadcasting) changed the format to the now highly successful classic country format.
 Waller and Guest added Tom Perryman, and by adding Tom turned 104.1 into one of the most successful stations in East Texas.
 On January 7, 2005, Waller sold KKUS, KOOI, KOYE, KYKX, and KFRO to Access.1 of New York/East Texas Radio Group.

 Alpha Media LLC purchased KKUS and eight other stations in Texas and Louisiana from Access.1 effective April 14, 2015, at a price of $13.75 million.